OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-manual.md

 # Run Office Scripts in Excel on the web with Power Automate (preview)

-This tutorial will teach you how to run an Office Script for Excel on the web through [Power Automate](https://flow.microsoft.com).
+This tutorial teaches you how to run an Office Script for Excel on the web through [Power Automate](https://flow.microsoft.com).

 ## Prerequisites